 Morning and evening routines can get a little crazy, especially if you have a large family.
 Does everyone always want to shower at the same time?
 If you have younger children, do you end up trying to dress them for school just as the bus arrives?

-You can solve this problem by creating a family schedule that determines when everyone showers, eats and gets dressed.
+You can solve this problem by creating a family schedule that determines when everyone showers, eats, and gets dressed.
 You can adjust this as needed.
-When all your family members understand their role and what’s expected of them, your mornings will be a lot smoother.
+When all your family members understand their roles and what’s expected of them, your mornings will be a lot smoother.

 3. Plan Meals

 If you have more than one child, it can be difficult to plan a meal every single day.
 They probably get bored and complain.
 Try and sit down as a family and talk about the day with your children.